Singapore–United States relations: 2018 North Korea–United States Summit

 Prime Minister Lee Hsien Loong and President Donald Trump at the 12th G20 summit in Hamburg, July 2017.

 The latest meeting was held on 11 June 2018 between Prime Minister Lee Hsien Loong and President Donald Trump at the Istana before meeting North Korean leader Kim Jong Un the next day.

 Second Trump Administration

-In April 2025, Trump administration announched 10% universal tariff on all goods brought into the U.S. with 60 countries facing even higher rates.
+In April 2025, Trump administration announced 10% universal tariff on all goods brought into the U.S. with 60 countries facing even higher rates.
 This effectively imposed a 10% tariff on Singapore as well.

 In May 2025, Singapore's Ministry of Foreign Affairs said foreign embassies should not use international disputes involving third parties to provoke domestic reactions as such geopolitical matters were best handled through diplomacy.
-The statement was made following an argument on social media between the US and Chinese embassies over the South China Sea that stemmed from a video posted by the US Embassy which likened China’s maritime claims to a neighbor illegally occupying shared spaces in Singapore's public housing.
+The statement was made following an argument on social media between the US and Chinese embassies over the South China Sea that stemmed from a video posted by the US Embassy which likened China's maritime claims to a neighbor illegally occupying shared spaces in Singapore's public housing.

+In February 2026, US President Donald Trump announced a 15% tariff on Singapore, an increase from an earlier 10%.